Inc-G/Q_learning_briscola/README.md

 I trained both the GRU models and the dense model, and the dense model (3 dense layers with activation tanh) outperforms all of them.

 ## Results:
-All the models I trained have an average losing rate vs a random player between 80 and 90%, and between the deterministic one between 70 and 80%.
+All the models I trained have an average winning rate vs a random player between 80 and 90%, and between the deterministic one between 70 and 80%.

 The first model I trained was the GRU model, with the neural network approximating the probability of winning.
 A few experiments later, I trained a simpler MLP model with the neural network approximating the (discounted) sum of the expected number of points, and this model beated the GRU model around 60% of the times.
 Then I fine-tuned better the simpler MLP model (gamma = .9 seems the best choice), to get the MLP model in the folder MLP_best_model.